codingchili/tls-privacy/readme.md

 ## Traffic generator
 Implements the following features

-* generates network traffic by loading webpages using chrome.
+* generates network traffic by loading webpages using puppeteer/chrome.
 * notifies the analyzer which site is being loaded for labeling.
 * when a flow is classified, load the page. (monitor mode). (tbd)
+* create clones of websites for testing locally.
+* includes a mDNS beacon for hostname simulation.

 To install dependencies, run `npm install` in `./generator`.